BnMcGn/re-com-tailwind/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.bnmcgn/re-com-tailwind.svg)](https://clojars.org/org.clojars.bnmcgn/re-com-tailwind)

-The re-com-tailwind components are, at this point, components from re-com with custom css settings.
+The re-com-tailwind components are, at this point, components from re-com with custom CSS settings.
 However, it is probably best to require them from the `re-com-tailwind.core` namespace, in case of future customization.

 Functionality and documentation for re-com-tailwind components should be identical to that of [re-com](https://re-com.day8.com.au/).